-Dealing with wine also includes suitable stemware.
+Enjoying wine also includes suitable stemware.
 In selecting the right glass, numerous criteria play an important role.
 The bottom line: a glass should bring out the full qualities of color, aroma, and flavor of a wine.
-In recent years, many a soul has given serious thought to the subject of "which glass for which wine" and as a result, there are quite a
+In recent years, many a soul has given serious thought to the subject of "which glass for which wine" and as a result, there are quite a number of special creations on the market today.
+More and more glass manufacturers are successfully offering a wealth of models that combine functionality and attractive design.